agl320/Archive-Platformer-Game/README.md

-# archive-unity-game
+# Archive Platformer Game
-Old Unity game I made in high-school back in 2018.
-All assets were created by me.
+Old Unity game I made when I was younger.
+All assets were created by me using Adobe Photoshop.

 Features:
 - Local multiplayer
 - Multiple weapons with varying attributes
-- Explosives
+- Explosives (physics)
 - Ability to pick up and drop weapons
 - Sliding/dashing physics